apache/logging-flume/flume-ng-doc/sphinx/FlumeDeveloperGuide.rst

 ``EventBuilder``\ 's overloaded ``withBody()`` static helper methods.

-Avro RPC default client
-'''''''''''''''''''''''
+RPC clients - Avro and Thrift
+'''''''''''''''''''''''''''''

-As of Flume 1.1.0, Avro is the only supported RPC protocol.
-The ``NettyAvroRpcClient`` implements the ``RpcClient`` interface.
-The client needs to create this object with the host and port of the target Flume agent, and can then use the ``RpcClient`` to send data into the agent.
-The following example shows how to use the Flume Client SDK API within a user's data-generating
+As of Flume 1.4.0, Avro is the default RPC protocol.
+The ``NettyAvroRpcClient`` and ``ThriftRpcClient`` implement the ``RpcClient`` interface.
+The client needs to create this object with the host and port of the target Flume agent, and canthen use the ``RpcClient`` to send data into the agent.
+The following example shows how to use the Flume Client SDK API within a user's data-generating application:
-application:

 .. code-block:: java